ameerdev25/authentication-with-roles/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/authentication-service.git`
+1. Clone the repository: `git clone https://github.com/ameerdev25/authentication-with-roles.git`
 2. Install dependencies: `npm install`
 3. Create a PostgreSQL database and update the `config/database.ts` file with your database credentials
 4. Run the migration script to create the users table: `npx sequelize db:migrate`

 ## Usage

-1. Start the server: `npm start`
+1. Start the server: `npm run dev`
 2. Use a tool like Postman or cURL to send requests to the API endpoints

 ## API Documentation